Calor Calor is one of Panama’s two most powerful gangs along with Bagdad, and the two battle fiercely for territorial control.

 Calor Calor’s current structure was formed when the powerful “tumbadores” (drug theft) gang Unión Soviética — where Bagdad has its origins — began decimating other youth gangs.
 These joined ranks in Calor Calor, which offered youths the protection of a larger, more structured organization.

-Its main activity is transporting drugs for more sophisticated organized criminal groups, and Calor Calor manages drug trafficking routes and logistics.
+Its main activity is transporting drugs for sophisticated Colombian and Mexican organized criminal groups, and Calor Calor manages drug trafficking routes and logistics.
 Gang members are also subcontracted to carry out contract killings and drug robberies and to provide security for drug shipments.

 Calor Calor is now one of two main agglomerations of gangs in Panama, along with rival organization Bagdad.
-Turf battles between the two groups have expanded from the capital, Panama City, in to Panama Oeste province, across the canal.
+Turf battles between the two groups have expanded from the capital, Panama City, into the Panama Oeste province, across the canal.

-The current leader of Calor Calor is allegedly Dangelo Ramírez Ramea, although he has denied being the head of the group.
+In [xxxx] the group’s leader was allegedly Dangelo Ramírez Ramea, although he has denied being the head of the group.

 In 2005, Ramírez Ramea allegedly participated in the robbery of $2.5 million from the International Commercial Bank of China in the Colón Free Trade Zone.
 He was captured in 2009 during an operation in which $1 million in cash was seized, and was reportedly recaptured in 2011 and accused of committing crimes abroad as part of an international organized crime network linked to drug trafficking.
 Ramírez Ramea has also been investigated for money laundering, extortion and other crimes.